Dinky Toys: Competing with the "Ones with Windows"

-The Mattel onslaught
+Mattel rivalry

 In 1969, two years after appearing in America, Mattel's Hot Wheels entered the UK model car market.
 Their low-friction axles and bright paint schemes gave new play value and appeal.
-Dinky and other British brands rushed to catch up, usually unsuccessfully.
+Dinky and other British brands rushed to catch up, but were quite unsuccessful.
 Each manufacturer responded with its own version of Hot Wheels innovations–Dinky's name was "Speedwheels".
-The company continued to make innovative models, with all four doors opening (a first in British toy cars), retractable radio aerials (another first), new metallic paints, and jewelled headlights (pretty, but not very realistic).
-Such features, however, were expensive to manufacture and toy prices could only be kept low if the quantity was high, and in the face of Mattel's creation, Dinky faced an uphill battle.
+The company continued to make innovative models, with all four doors opening (a first in British toy cars), retractable radio aerials (another first), new metallic paints, and jewelled headlights.
+Such features, however, were expensive to manufacture and toy prices could only be kept low if the quantity was high, and in the face of Mattel's Hot Wheels brand, Dinky faced a new rival.

-Though the writing was on the wall, Dinky's offerings in the 1970s covered the entire spectrum of vehicles, both real and fictitious.
-Besides the normal gamut of passenger, sports and racing cars, buses, farm, emergency and military vehicles – cars, aeroplanes and spacecraft were also offered from popular (mostly British) TV shows of the time like Captain Scarlet and the Mysterons, UFO, Thunderbirds, the Pink Panther, The Secret Service, and Joe 90 (Dinky Toys 1974).
-It could be argued, though, that it was too little too late, as Corgi Toys had already been offering for several years vehicles from far more well-known shows and movies like Batman, The Saint, Daktari, James Bond, and The Man from U.N.C.L.E.
-Dinky's seemingly weaker standing made it all the more susceptible to Mattel's unstoppable Hot Wheels onslaught.
-At least the Corgi name still survives as a well-known collectible brand.
+Dinky's offerings in the 1970s covered the entire spectrum of vehicles, both real and fictitious.
+Besides the normal gamut of passenger, sports and racing cars, buses, farm, emergency and military vehicles – cars, aeroplanes and spacecraft were also offered from (mostly British) TV shows of the time like Captain Scarlet and the Mysterons, UFO, Thunderbirds, the Pink Panther, The Secret Service, and Joe 90 (Dinky Toys 1974), and Corgi Toys had been offering cars from shows and movies like Batman, The Saint, Daktari, James Bond, and The Man from U.N.C.L.E.

 Into the 1970s, many British-made Dinky vehicles lost the precision quality of detailing and proportions seen during the two previous decades.
 Models like no. 186 Jensen FF or no. 213 European Ford Capri were rather chunky and unrefined with thick metal door frames, imprecise grilles, and ungainly doors and bonnets painted in separate colours from the rest of the body.
-Many just did not look quite right.
 Others, like the no. 1453 Citroën DS Présidentielle saloon were still impressive–flying French flags, with driver, and battery operated lights.
 Some of the truck and construction models remained very clever as well, with many moving features, like the Bedford refuse truck or the Taylor Excavator.
 At this time, Dinky also introduced "Action Kits" which were standard models that came disassembled with build instructions and consisted of about 40 pieces.
 On the other hand, French Dinky Toys, which had to compete with Solido since 1957, were much more accurate with better paint and sharper details than their British counterparts.
 The no. 825 DUKW military truck is a good example of the quality of French Dinky Toys.